-The cookies were not just ordinary cookies, they were what is called sugar ornamental cookies.
+The cookies are not just ordinary cookies, they are sugar ornamental cookies.
 I wish I knew where my mom got the cookie painting recipe originally, but whenever I pass it along, I give her all the credit.
 I haven’t come across *that* many people in my life, but I have never met another family (or even heard of one) who has used the technique of sugar cookie painting to decorate their tree, thus having an edible tree.
 I’m sure they are out there.
 I celebrate with you!

 A little How – to for the Cookies

-The cookies were made from a dough my mom mixed by hand the day before and refrigerated overnight.
-It was then rolled and cut with the “old-fashioned” cookie cutters that left a design embossed into the cookie.
+The cookies are made from a dough you mix by and refrigerate overnight.
+Next, roll out your dough and cut it with “old-fashioned” cookie cutters that left a design embossed into the cookie.
 This helped us have a guide for the cookie painting.
 Some of the shapes were just that – shapes in which we could be creative.
 Everyone knows how to paint a Christmas Tree, right?

 Really any cookie cutters will do if this is an activity you would like to try with your kids… and HONESTLY sugar cookie painting does not need to be limited to Christmas.
 It’s a great activity ANYTIME!
 I like to use this as an activity at birthday parties and summer camps!